 In order for your print ad to not only look great but also be effective, you need to understand who you are targeting.
-Not only who but where they live, breathe, eat and sleep.
-In an ideal world, your print ad will speak to your target customer so quickly that they contact you right away.
+Not only who but where they live, work, favourite eating spots, hobbies, etc… In an ideal world, your print ad will speak to your target customer so quickly that they contact you right away.
 Tools that many direct mail companies will offer allow you to precisely target your ideal customers.
 These types of targeting tools and demographic analysis can help you make knowing your audience a reality if you do not already.

 The production of great creative pieces takes time – you might not nail it on the first campaign.
 By split testing ad copy, images, and then tracking performance you will know which version generates more response.
 Sometimes what seems like a bad idea one day might appear to be brilliant the next and vice versa.
 Professional marketers and advertisers tend to write 50 – 200 headlines before finding the perfect one.
 If you want your ad to really generate revenue it will take some time to craft it to perfection.